ivanovbiol/Codewars/README.md

 Notes:

-- There are no Main and Reader classes in the original task in codewars.com.
+- There are no Main and Reader classes in the original tasks in codewars.com.
 I have introduced such classes in my tasks in order to design them as complete programs.

 - The input data is being read from the console of IntelliJ IDEA.